dsomseb007/DSA-Assignment-2/question1/README.md

 createKPI: Create a new KPI.
 assignUserRole: Assign a role to a user.
 updateKPIValue: Update the actual value of a KPI.

 For detailed information on the schema and how to use the API, you can refer to the GraphQL schema.

+databaseinfo.json: This file contains the information used to initially populate the database.